dodid/minitrade/README.md

 At the beginning of each `Strategy.next()` call, `self.alloc` starts empty.

-Use `alloc.add()` to add assets to a candidate pool. `alloc.add()` takes either an index or a boolean Series as input.
-If it's an index, all asset in the index are added to the pool.
+Use `alloc.add()` to add assets to a candidate pool. `alloc.add()` takes either a list-like structure or a boolean Series as input.
+If it's a list-like structure, all assets in the list are added to the pool.
 If it's a boolean Series, index items having a `True` value are added to the pool.
 When multiple conditions are specified in the same call, the conditions are joined by logical `AND` and the resulted assets are added the the pool. `alloc.add()` can be called multiple times which means a logical `OR` relation and add all assets involved to the pool.

 Once candidate assets are determined, Call `alloc.equal_weight()` to assign equal weight in term of value to each selected asset.